pweingardt/KSPMissionController/goals.md

 Mission fields:

 * name: unique name for this mission.
 Used to identify the mission throughout the space program.
+Whenever possible us the file name without the suffix `.m`.
 * description: The description for this mission.
 * reward: The reward in krones for finishing this mission